open-education-hub/ccas/CCAS_pandoc.md

               power = 0.8
         alternative = two.sided

-So, one needs 29 samples (n=29) to obtain a power level of 0.8 for this analysis.
+So, one needs 29 samples ($n=29$) to obtain a power level of 0.8 for this analysis.
 :::

-## The power of the 2-sample one and two-sided t-tests
+## The power of the 2-sample one and two-sided $t$-tests

 ::: fbox
-The power of a two sample, one-sided t-test can be computed as follows:
+The power of a two sample, one-sided $t$-test can be computed as
+follows:

 $$\beta_{(\mu_1\mu_2)} = P_{\mu_1\mu_2}\left[ \frac{Z + \Delta}{\sqrt{U/(n+m-2)}} > t^\ast_{1-\alpha,n+m-2} \right]$$

-and the power of a two sample, two-sided t-test is give by:
+and the power of a two sample, two-sided $t$-test is give by:

 $$\beta_{(\mu_1\mu_2)} = P_{\mu_1\mu_2}\left[ \frac{Z + \Delta}{\sqrt{U/(n+m-2)}} > t^\ast_{1-\alpha,n+m-2} \right]\\
 +P_{\mu_1\mu_2}\left[ \frac{Z + \Delta}{\sqrt{U/(n+m-2)}} < -t^\ast_{1-\alpha,n+m-2} \right]$$